aybehrouz/argennon/gfm/avm.md

 ## Introduction

-The Algorand Virtual Machine (AVM) is an abstract computing machine for executing Algorand’s smart contracts.
+The Argennon Virtual Machine (AVM) is an abstract computing machine for executing Argennon’s smart contracts.
 It is designed in a way that it could be efficiently implemented in either hardware or software.

-## The Structure of the Algorand Virtual Machine
+## The Structure of the Argennon Virtual Machine

 ...

 ### Data Types

-The Algorand Virtual Machine expects that all type checking is done prior to run time, typically by a compiler, and does not have to be done by the Algorand Virtual Machine itself.
+The Argennon Virtual Machine expects that all type checking is done prior to run time, typically by a compiler, and does not have to be done by the Argennon Virtual Machine itself.

-The instruction set of the Algorand Virtual Machine distinguishes its operand types using instructions intended to operate on values of specific types.
+The instruction set of the Argennon Virtual Machine distinguishes its operand types using instructions intended to operate on values of specific types.
 For instance, `iadd` assumes that its operands are two 64-bit integers.

 ### The `PC` Register